derekm129/calendarApp/README.md

 ## Usage

-This website is for creating schedules.
+This website is used for scheduling a work day.

 ![Scheduler](./assets/Images/scheduleScreenshot.png)